 2. Prosecutors Say Kelley Told Different Versions of Her Story

 In the above 911 call, Kelley never mentions that her boyfriend shot himself.
 The prosecution claimed Kelley and Peatross had spent the night drinking and arguing, which is why she sounded so incoherent on the 911 call.

 “There are things in [Kelley’s] versions that don’t make any sense.
 Listen to the wording that she uses.
 Listen when she walks out of the house and the police respond. … [She says] ‘He’s been shot.
 He’s been shot.’
 Not ‘He shot himself.'”

 — Jon Leiberman (@reporterjon) May 29, 2013

-Although her call to 911 was rambling and somewhat incoherent, thanks to a night of drinking, Kelley called for help and audibly pleaded for Peatross to "stay with me."
-This gave her a great deal of credibility with the jurors and in the eyes of public opinion.
-Unlike in the Jodi Arias case where she killed her boyfriend but lied and deceived everyone from her parents to the police investigators.
-From listening to the 911 call, it makes Kelley sound legitimately distressed by the incident, something that was used by her defense team.
+Although her call to 911 was rambling and somewhat incoherent, thanks to a night of drinking, Kelley called for help and audibly pleaded for Peatross to “stay with me.”
+This gave her a credibility with the jurors and the public.
+This differs from the Jodi Arias case, where she killed her boyfriend but lied and deceived everyone from her parents to the police.
+The 911 call makes Kelley sound legitimately distressed by the incident, something that was used by her defense team.

 5. Kelley’s Going to Disney World!